simprecicchiani/ThinkPad-T460s-macOS-OpenCore/README.md

 [![LICENSE](https://img.shields.io/badge/license-MIT-purple)](/LICENSE)

 **DISCLAIMER:**
 Read the entire README before you start.
 I am not responsible for any damages you may cause.

-Should you find an error, or improve anything, be it in the config itself or in the my documentation, please consider opening an issue or a pull request to contribute.
+Should you find an error or improve anything — whether in the config or in the documentation — please consider opening an issue or pull request.

-Lastly, if you found my work useful please consider a PayPal donation, it would mean a lot to me.
+If you find my work useful, please consider donating via PayPal.
+It would mean a lot to me.

 [![donate](https://img.shields.io/badge/-buy%20me%20a%20coffee-orange)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=Y5BE5HYACDERG&source=url)